-- The Fund can borrow up to 5% of the aggregate value of its investments but only for the purposes of providing short-term liquidity. - No holding may exceed 10% of the Fund net asset value ("NAV"), unless this occurs due to an increase in the market value of the holding, in which case the holding must be reduced to below 10% of NAV within one month. - The Fund should not hold more than 5% of the total issued or voting capital of any one company. - Short selling of equity securities is not permitted.
-The Fund may take short positions in futures contracts linked to an equity index, provided that this does not reduce the Fund's net effective exposure to any national equity market to below zero. - Te Ahumairangi maintains an ethical exclusion list, listing companies that the Fund will not invest in because of involvement in the manufacture of nuclear weapons, chemical weapons, biological weapons, cluster munitions, automatically-triggered landmines, certain tobacco-based products, automatic weapons for civilian use, or semi-automatic weapons for civilian use.
-This list may also exclude investment in certain companies that Te Ahumairangi believes are acting irresponsibly in other areas including corruption/bribery, the marketing of alcohol or recreational cannabis, gambling, sale of weapons, mining / resource extraction, GHG-intensive fossil fuels, and the employment of vulnerable people.
+- The Fund can borrow up to 5% of the aggregate value of its investments, but only for the purposes of providing short-term liquidity. - No holding may exceed 10% of the Fund's net asset value ("NAV"), unless this occurs due to an increase in the market value of the holding, in which case the holding must be reduced to below 10% of NAV within one month. - The Fund should hold no more than 5% of the total issued or voting capital of any one company. - Short selling of equity securities is not permitted.
+The Fund may take short positions in futures contracts linked to an equity index, provided that this does not reduce the Fund's net effective exposure to any national equity market to below zero. - Te Ahumairangi maintains an ethical exclusion list, listing companies in which the Fund will not invest because of involvement in the manufacture of nuclear weapons, chemical weapons, biological weapons, cluster munitions, automatically triggered landmines, certain tobacco-based products, automatic weapons for civilian use, or semi-automatic weapons for civilian use.
+This list may also exclude investment in certain companies that Te Ahumairangi believes are acting irresponsibly in other areas including corruption/bribery, the marketing of alcohol or recreational cannabis, gambling, sale of weapons, mining/resource extraction, GHG-intensive fossil fuels, and the employment of vulnerable people.
+This list may change from time to time; for the most up-to-date list, see Te Ahumairangi's website.